stat545ubc-2023/mda-Andyrooooo16/MDA-2-Andrew.md

 <!-------------------------- Start your work below ---------------------------->

-*1. What is the relationship between the age of the tree and the tree diameter?* (This question use to be “What is the relationship between density of trees in a neighbourhood and the age of the trees planted?”, however, upon further consideration, I did not believe there would be tangible correlation between density of tree clusters and age.
+*1. What is the relationship between the age of the tree and the tree diameter?* (This question used to be “What is the relationship between density of trees in a neighbourhood and the age of the trees planted?”, however, upon further consideration, I did not believe there would be tangible correlation between density of tree clusters and age.
 Instead I